 Fitted to the robot will be the torch and associated equipment along with a weld controller.
 One example is the Fronius setup.
 The central control and regulation unit of the power sources is coupled with a digital signal processor.
 So, the unit control the entire welding process.

 In addition, the data is measure continuously during the welding process, and the device responds immediately to any changes.
 Additionally, it will ensure that the target is maintained.

 This results in the following benefits:

 - Excellent weld properties.

-Second, as the nozzle of the torch will suffer a build-up of weld spatter over time there is a reamer fitted to the tip clean which will move up inside the nozzle to clean the tip of this build-up.
-The removed spatter will fall into a removable collection dish mounted under the reamer.
+- Second, as the nozzle of the torch will suffer a build-up of weld spatter over time there is a reamer fitted to the tip clean which will move up inside the nozzle to clean the tip of this build-up.
+Likewise, the removed spatter will fall into a removable collection dish mounted under the reamer.

 To control the complete cell a safety panel with cell control pushbuttons will be installed which is electrically connected to the robot controller.
 This panel will include the safety relays for the two safety circuits for both the robot and positioner.
 One circuit will be for the Estops, these will stop the robot in all modes, the other will be for the cell access and this will stop the robot and positioner whenever the robot is in Auto mode if the access door to the cell is opened.

 Most common robots for welding tasks

 Even though, there are many robot brand, manufacturers tend to use ABB welding robots, FANUC welding robots and KUKA welding robots in their process.
 Contact Us if you want to buy affordable used robotic welding cell for sale.

 Are You Ready To Start on Welding Automation?